Apps and wearables

 A poster which sets out the right for patients to make their own choice has been produced and pharmacies are asked to display this prominently and as close as practicable to the location where patients receive prescriptions.
 Distance selling pharmacies and apps which allow nomination-setting should display this information prominently on their websites/apps and take reasonable steps to bring this notice to the attention of all patients, for example by including a copy of this notice with dispensed medicines that are delivered to patients.

 Patient app developers can also add functionality to enable patients to be able to change their EPS nomination.
 This may be directly within the app or it may be through an indirect process in which the patient expresses a wish to change nomination using the app, and the relevant EPS user acts on this and uses their system to make the change.
-EPS users should make changes to nomination settings in accordance with the expected guidelines.
+EPS users should make changes to nomination settings in accordance with the expected nomination core principles.

 Feeding back or reporting about apps